“If you like pina coladas…and getting caught in the rain…”

 Note: This post contains affiliate links to which I earn a small commission, but don’t worry there’s no extra cost to you!
 Thank you for supporting CAKED by Katie.

-What Is A Pina Colada Cake Made Of?
+What Is A Dairy-Free Pina Colada Cake Made Of?

 How To Make A Coconut Cake

 This cake recipe produces the moistest, tender, velvety coconut cake crumb.
 The trick to achieving a scrumptious coconut cake is to use full-fat canned coconut milk.
-Not coconut water, not coconut milk in a carton, and not low-fat canned coconut milk.
-Full-fat here folks.
+No coconut water, no coconut milk in a carton, and no low-fat canned coconut milk.
+Full-fat here, folks.

 I baked this cake in four 6-inch round cake layers but it can easily be made into 2 dozen cupcakes or two 8 or 9-inch rounds as well.
 The baking times will adjust though so keep an eye on them.